Pieter Tans and Kirk Thoning, NOAA Global Monitoring Laboratory,

 At Mauna Loa we use the following data selection criteria:

-The standard deviation of 10-second averages should be less than 0.30 ppm within a given hour.
+The standard deviation of the 5-minute mole fraction averages should be less than 0.30 ppm within a given hour.
 A standard deviation larger than 0.30 ppm is indicated by a “V” flag in the hourly data file, and by the red color in Figure 2.

 There is often a diurnal wind flow pattern on Mauna Loa driven by warming of the surface during the day and cooling during the night.
 During the day warm air flows up the slope, typically reaching the observatory at 9 am local time (19 UTC) or later.
 The upslope air may have CO2 that has been lowered by plants removing CO2 through photosynthesis at lower elevations on the island, although the CO2 decrease arrives later than the change in wind direction, because the observatory is surrounded by miles of bare lava.
 Upslope winds can persist through ~7 pm local time (5 UTC, next day, or local hour 19 in Figure 2).
 Hours that are likely affected by local photosynthesis (11am to 7pm local time, 21 to 5 UTC) are indicated by a “U” flag in the hourly data file, and by the blue color in Figure 2.

 In keeping with the requirement that CO2 in background air should be steady, we expect the hourly average from one hour to the next should not differ from the preceding hour by more than a small amount.
 Data where this hour-to-hour change exceeds 0.25 ppm is indicated by a 'D' flag in the hourly data file, and by the green color in Figure 2.
 However, if there are 3 consecutive non-flagged hours that either preceed or follow an hour with a 'D' flag, then the 'D' flag is removed.
 This handles a 'step' change in CO2 concentration, where the edges of the step agree with surrounding hours, but not with the single adjacent hour.